gecko984/supervenn/README.md

 Contrary to what the name may indicate, the diagrams produced with `supervenn` are not Venn diagrams in proper sense.

 ### Basic principle
-The easiest way to explain how supervenn diagrams work, is to compare some simple examples to their proper Venn
+The easiest way to explain how supervenn diagrams work, is to compare some simple examples to their proper Euler-Venn
 counterparts:

 <img src="https://i.imgur.com/dIvc6H1.png" width=800>

-_Venn diagrams are built using the [matplotlib-venn](https://github.com/konstantint/matplotlib-venn)  package_
+_Euler-Venn diagrams are built using the [matplotlib-venn](https://github.com/konstantint/matplotlib-venn)  package_

 ### Basic usage
 The main entry point is the eponymous supervenn function, that takes a list of python `set`s as its first and only